 Insights from Randomized Controlled Trials

-This review meta-analysis provides strong evidence from well-designed controlled trials.
-The consistency across multiple randomized controlled studies reinforces the therapeutic value of this approach for women with reproductive health concerns.
+The duration of intervention proved crucial — studies lasting 8–12 weeks demonstrated the most effective outcomes for pregnancy rates, while single doses or supplementation beyond 12 weeks showed less benefit.
+This meta-analysis provides strong evidence from well-designed controlled trials, with consistency across multiple randomized studies reinforcing the therapeutic value of this approach for women with reproductive health concerns.

 Expert Guidance on Using Vitamin D to Improve PCOS Symptoms